top of page

 PROSPERITY 2030

+Why?
 Air quality along the Wasatch Front is killing us and our economy.
-We lose up to three years of our lives simply by breathing the air of northern Utah.
-Our economy loses $2 billion annually in direct and indirect impacts from pollution.
-For these reasons and countless more, we must take action on our state's air quality crisis.
+On average, we lose 2-5 years of our lives simply by breathing the air of northern Utah, and our economy loses $2 billion annually in direct and indirect impacts from pollution.

 Isabella Errigo is a BYU graduate and the lead author of "Human Health and Economic Costs of Air Pollution in Utah: An Expert Assessment," the only Utah-specific study on air pollution, its toll on human life, and its cost to our economy.
 She sat down with our Executive Director, David Garbett, to discuss the harsh reality we're facing and why we need to take action for our families, our friends, our neighbors,